tiago123456789/poc-webscraping-lambda-function/README.md

 ABOUT THE PROJECT:
 ====================

-The poc(PROOF OF CONCEPT) simple solution to generate avatar
+The poc(PROOF OF CONCEPT) simple solution to webscraping data the site

 INSTRUCTION TO RUNNING PROJECT:
 ================================